Amasa Goodyear was an inventor, manufacturer, merchant, and farmer. Born…

 ReadConnecticut pocketknife production began around 1840.
 Over the next two decades, Connecticut became the earliest state to have a burgeoning craft.

-ReadThis educator, activist, and associate of Frederick Douglass served the US as its first African American ambassador.
+ReadEbenezer Bassett, an educator, activist, and associate of Frederick Douglass, served the US as its first African American ambassador.

 ReadConnecticut-born Adrian, the American clothing designer who found success in Hollywood, designed Dorothy’s ruby slippers for The Wizard of Oz.

-ReadThe American Brass Company helped make Connecticut’s Naugatuck Valley a center of international brass production, but economic decline and foreign competition ended its run in the late 20th century.
+ReadThe American Brass Company helped make the Naugatuck Valley a center of international brass production until the late 20th century.

 ReadDespite an accomplished political career, this Derby-born gentleman of means is best remembered for introducing Merino sheep to North America.